trueberryless-org/blog/starlight/src/content/docs/blog/technically-impressive-github-profile-readme.md

 </svg>
 ```

 Looks simple?
-Well, that’s just the foundation. **Each block needed to update dynamically** , so I couldn’t hardcode any content.
+Well, that’s just the foundation.
+Each block needed to update dynamically, so I couldn’t hardcode any content.

----
+## 2. Inlining External SVGs Inside an SVG

-**2. Inlining External SVGs Inside an SVG** A big challenge was embedding **dynamic, real-time data** inside my SVG profile.
-For example, I wanted to show my **currently playing Spotify song** .
+A big challenge was embedding dynamic, real-time data inside my SVG profile.
+For example, I wanted to show my currently playing Spotify song.
 Most people use an external image like this:

 ```md
 ![Spotify](https://spotify-github-profile.kittinanx.com/api)
 ```

-But that’s **boring** , and it introduces extra network requests.
-Instead, I wanted to **inline the entire Spotify SVG** inside my main SVG.
+But that’s boring, and it introduces extra network requests.
+Instead, I wanted to inline the entire Spotify SVG inside my main SVG.
 To do that, I set up a GitHub Action that:

 1. Fetches the external SVG content
 2. Parses it to extract the raw `<svg>` markup
 3. Injects it inside my main SVG at predefined placeholder markers

 Here’s an example of how I structured it: